 Open a Free Demo AccountTrading inflation releases identifies a high-volatility strategy that requires comparing ‘Actual’ data against ‘Forecast’ consensus to execute profitable market entries.
 The deviation rule reveals that a 0.1% surprise in Core CPI often moves the market more than a 1.0% expected move in Headline, the market cares about surprises, not magnitude.
 Fading the spike identifies psychological over-reaction to initial data and positioning for the 30-minute mean reversion as smart money takes profits.

 SMC concepts utilize ‘Fair Value Gaps’ and ‘Liquidity Sweeps’ to identify where institutional bots place their orders.
 Timeframe selection shows M5 and M15 charts as the preferred windows for inflation release execution, capturing the whipsaw before longer-term trends establish.
-[10 Best Forex Trading Strategies for 2026](https://volity.io/forex/best-forex-trading-strategies/) explores systematic approaches to news trading and fundamental analysis.
+10 best forex trading strategies explores systematic approaches to news trading and fundamental analysis.

 Central Bank Policy: The Fed’s 2026 Interest Rate Outlook

 Central bank policy identifies the 2% inflation target as the primary decision-making threshold for determining the timing of 2026 interest rate cuts.
-Delayed easing shows why the April 2026 headline spike has forced the Fed to delay rate cuts from June to late Q4.
+The 2026 energy-driven headline spike is exactly the kind of shock that pushes an easing cycle back, because a central bank will not cut into a rising headline print even when core is behaving.
 Real interest rates reveal how subtracting inflation from the nominal rate identifies the true ‘tightness’ of monetary policy.

-Wage-push inflation concerns ease slightly, as the unchanged 0.0% Service PPI reveals the ‘silver lining’ for the Federal Reserve’s battle against stagflation.
+Wage-push concerns ease when the services side of the index cools, which is the part of inflation a central bank can actually influence with rates.
 Global rotation responds to US inflation data; higher rates strengthen the USD through the ‘Dollar Smile’ theory, encouraging carry trades into EM assets.
 Interest Rate Trading in Forex: A Complete Guide explains how to profit from rate expectations and central bank policy shifts.

 Key Takeaways